eugene-krivosheyev/ansible-artifactory-role/README.md

 Role variables
 --------------
+Variable _ansible_become_method_ is used to generate service script so don't forget to set it to 'su' explicitly if your host distr have _su_ only.
+Default is 'sudo' so if your host distr have it, just skip setting _ansible_become_method_ in your playbook.

-Variables that could be customized described in [defaults/main.yml](https://github.com/eugene-krivosheyev/ansible-artifactory-role/blob/master/defaults/main.yml).
+Other variables that could be customized described in [defaults/main.yml](https://github.com/eugene-krivosheyev/ansible-artifactory-role/blob/master/defaults/main.yml).

 Example _requirements.yml_ to add this role to your playbook